sa1f06/Car_Brand_Discord_Bot/readme.md

 A Discord bot made in python which retrieves key information about different car brands by web scraping Wikipedia.

 Features:

 - Retrieves car brand details, such as the date it was founded, founder or founders, where the headquarters are based, and the revenue.
-- Only displays data available, so if the user types something invalid, like pizza, the bot will return "Sorry, I can't find any information for Pizza".
+- Only displays data available, so if the user types something invalid, like pizza, the bot will return: "Sorry, I can't find any information for Pizza".

+How it works:

+1. The user will send a command in Discord, like !brand bmw
+2. The bot will use requests and BeautifulSoup to scrape the Wikipedia page for that brand.
+3. The infobox (in HTML) is parsed and will extract the information we want.
+4. The bot outputs that information to the user.

 Testing: